 11. Keep records

-Maintain detailed payroll records for each employee, including their personal information, pay rates, hours worked, deductions, and tax payments.
-This applies even if there is only one employee on the payroll.
+Maintain detailed payroll registers with records for each employee, including their personal information, pay rates, hours worked, deductions, and tax payments.
+This applies even if have a payroll of one employee.
 The Fair Labor Standards Act (FLSA) requires keeping these records for at least three years.

 12. Stay informed on changes